seattleacademy/saaswinter1516/README.md

-#Day 15
+#Day 16
-Today we worked on modeling our revised faculty bios off of existing faculty bios from other organizations.
+Today we worked on using bootstrap templates in preperation for our mid-term projects.